Raj-Joshi-dev/Angular-Bootcamp/README.md

 # Angular-Bootcamp

-This repo is a companion code of course "Complete Angular Developer Bootcamp" www.learncodeonline.in
+This repo is a companion code for course "Complete Angular Developer Bootcamp" www.learncodeonline.in